logzio/logz-docs/_source/logzio_collections/_log-sources/mongo.md

 * Replace `<<MONGODB-FILE-PATH>>` with the path to the log file, for example, `/var/log/mongodb/mongod.log`.

-Allow Fluend to read from the MongoDB log file by setting the read access as follows:
+Make sure Fluend can read from the MongoDB log file.
+You can set this as follows:

 ###### On macOS and Linux